An algebraicity conjecture of Drinfeld and the moduli of $p$-divisible groups: The stacks of Drinfeld and Bhatt-Lurie

 lifting the Frobenius endomorphism of $\Prism_R$, which agrees with the relative counterpart from Remark~\ref{rem:filtered_frob_rel_nygaard} via the isomorphism~\eqref{eqn:absolute_to_relative_nygaard}.
 This follows from the construction explained in~\cite[Notation 5.7.5]{bhatt2022absolute}. \end{remark}

-\begin{lemma} Suppose that $R$ is differentially semiperfectoid.
-Then, in the notation of~\S\ref{subsec:animated_frames}, the tuple $(\Fil^\bullet_{\mathcal{N}}\Prism_{R},I_R\to \Prism_R,\Phi)$ underlies a \emph{prismatic frame} $\underline{\Prism}_{R}$ with $\gr^0_{\mathcal{N}}\Prism_R\simeq R$. \end{lemma} \begin{proof} The first thing to be checked is that $\Fil^\bullet_{\mathcal{N}}\Prism_R$ is a filtered animated commutative ring and that the map $\Phi$ is a map of filtered animated commutative rings.
-For this, it suffices to work with differentially semiperfectoid algebras over a fixed perfectoid ring $R_0$.
-When $R$ is qrsp, then the assertion is clear, and to know it in general, it is easiest to note that the construction is via right Kan extension from $R_0$-algebras $R$ as in (3) of Remark~\ref{rem:relative_nygaard} followed by left Kan extension from polynomial $R_0$-algebras.
+\begin{lemma} Suppose that $R$ is semiperfectoid.
+Then, in the notation of~\S\ref{subsec:animated_frames}, the tuple $(\Fil^\bullet_{\mathcal{N}}\Prism_{R},I_R\to \Prism_R,\Phi)$ underlies a \emph{filtered prism} $(\underline{\Prism}_{R},\zeta_R)$ with $\gr^0_{\mathcal{N}}\Prism_R\simeq R$.
+Moreover, when $R$ is perfectoid, this structure agrees with the Breuil--Kisin one explained in Remark~\ref{rem:perfectoid_case}. \end{lemma} \begin{proof} We would like to first check that $\Fil^\bullet_{\mathcal{N}}\Prism_R$ is a filtered animated commutative ring and that the map $\Phi$ is a map of filtered animated commutative rings.
+Via mod-$p$ Tot descent~\cite[Propositions 4.4.15, 5.5.24]{bhatt2022absolute}, we can reduce to the case where $R$ is a semiperfect $\Field_p$-algebra.
+When $R$ is qrsp, then the assertion is clear, and to know it in general, it is easiest to note that the construction is via right Kan extension from $\Field_p$-algebras $R$ as in (3) of Remark~\ref{rem:relative_nygaard} followed by left Kan extension from polynomial $\Field_p$-algebras.
 This endows $\Fil^\bullet_{\mathcal{N}}\Prism_R$ with the structure of a filtered \emph{derived} commutative ring in general, and also shows that $\Phi$ is a map of filtered derived commutative rings.
-This assertion specializes when $R$ is differentially semiperfectoid to the structure desired. \end{proof}
+This assertion specializes when $R$ is semiperfect to the structure desired.

+The other thing to be verified is the existence of a commuting diagram witnessing the structure of a filtered prism.
+Once again, via mod-$p$ Tot descent and the right Kan extension followed by left Kan extension procedure, we can reduce to the case where $R$ is a qrsp $\Field_p$-algebra.
+In fact, to make things more concrete for the general case, we will consider another possibility as well: One where $R$ is qrsp and $p$-torsionfree.
+In both these cases, we can make the following observations: \begin{enumerate} \item $\Prism_R$ is classical and $p$-torsionfree, and $\Fil^\bullet_{\mathcal{N}}\Prism_R=\varphi^{-1}(\Fil^\bullet_IR)$ is a filtration by submodules. \item $I =\Prism_R$ is a principal ideal generated by the image $\xi$ of a distinguished element of $W(R_0^\flat)\simeq \Prism_{R_0}$.
+Moreover, $\xi = \varphi(\xi')$, where $\xi'$ is the image of another distinguished element.
+We have $\xi' = \xi = p$ when $R$ is an $\Field_p$-algebra. \item By working with the affine cover $\Spf \mathrm{Rees}(\Fil^\bullet A)\to \Rees(\Fil^\bullet A)$, it is enough to check that we have a \emph{unique} factoring